- About NTEN

 Karl Hedstrom, IT Director

 Karl joined the NTEN team back in 2006 as an AmeriCorps CTC VISTA Volunteer, and then stayed on after accepting a position as NTEN's Data and Systems Manager.
-After working remotely from Chicago for 3 years, he moved to Seattle in 2011 and took on a more strategic role as IT Manager.
+After working remotely from Chicago for 3 years, he moved to Seattle in 2011 and took on a more strategic role as IT Director.

 Before NTEN, Karl served as a Peace Corps Volunteer in Niger, West Africa.
 His focus was on community development, but he also worked in several other fields including AIDS awareness, environmental education, and small income generation.
 This experience allowed him to see first hand the huge impact technology can have in the nonprofit and development fields.